 This is a support group designed for females, ages 30+ who have lost a loved one.
 This virtual group focuses on the process of identifying and accepting emotions after a loss.
 Participants will learn how to access feelings while shifting expectations of how to grieve losses.
 Participants can expect to learn how to develop coping skills and lean into vulnerability throughout the grieving process.

 This is a private, online support group for female adults, ages 30+.
-This group is designed for women to develop an understanding of how the absence of a secure self concept and identity, leads to unhealthy attachments.
-This virtual group meets once per week and consists of didactic education which helps examine fears, projected beliefs, and ruminating tendencies and patterns.
-Group members will develop insight into how we hold on to the ‘potential’ of an individual, rather than seeing the reality of what the present conditions may be in our relationships.
-Group members will develop skills that help cultivate awareness into patterns of glorifying partners when in unhealthy partnerships in order to improve functioning within romantic partnerships/marriages.
+This group is designed for women to develop an understanding of how attachment wounds lead to unhealthy partnerships.
+This group is appropriate for female survivors of psychological abuse and domestic violence.
+This virtual group meets once per week and consists of didactic education which helps examine fears, projected beliefs, and repetition of cycles.

 This is a private support group for female survivors of sexual trauma.
 The group is for female adults, ages 25+.
 This group is designed for adult survivors of childhood sexual abuse or/and sexual trauma in adulthood.
 The process group meets once per week and consists of psychoeducation, development and maintenance of coping skills, identifying boundaries, navigating interpersonal and professional relationships.
 Group members will learn skills to help advocate for needs and develop self-soothing interventions for continued healing after trauma.